openlookeng/hetu-core/hetu-docs/en/rest/task.md

 - GET /v1/task

-Returns information about all tasks known to a openLooKengServer.
+Returns information about all tasks known to a openLooKeng server.

 Note that the output of a call to `/v1/task` can be quite large.
 If you execute this against a busy openLooKeng server the response received will